 Some of these mobility-related complications of traumatic brain injury include:

 There are multiple possible cognitive effects of TBI.
 These most often occur after a frontal lobe injury, which affects a person’s ability to process information.
-Additionally, a TBI can affect our perceptual-cognitive skills as well.
+Additionally, a TBI can affect our perceptual-cognitive skills.

-Cognitive and perceptual impairments significantly affect the way individuals interact with and make sense of their surrounding environment.
+and significantly affect the way individuals interpret the surrounding environment.
 As a result, they can affect one’s relationships, career, and overall recovery.
 Fortunately, with the right interventions (which will be explained later in this article), individuals often learn how to overcome cognitive and perceptual changes.

 The following are the most common cognitive and perceptual effects of traumatic brain injury:

-Besides cognitive effects, traumatic brain injury can cause a person to experience emotional changes.
+Traumatic brain injuries can also cause individuals to experience emotional changes.
 Some of these are a result of direct damage to the emotional center of the brain.
-Others are caused by a combination of circumstances related to brain injury.
+Others are caused by indirect changes following brain injury.

 Below are a few of the most common emotional effects of brain injury: